emoon/rust_minifb/README.md

 rust_minifb
 ======

-rust_mini (Mini FrameBuffer) is a small cross platform library written in [Rust](https://www.rust-lang.org) and that makes it easy to render (32-bit) pixels in a window.
+rust_minifb (Mini FrameBuffer) is a small cross platform library written in [Rust](https://www.rust-lang.org) and that makes it easy to render (32-bit) pixels in a window.
 An example is the best way to show how it works:

 ```rust
 extern crate minifb;